kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Then put private key in the secret document.
 Then in terminal run: npm run dev
 Get website (http://localhost:3000) given and put in a browser -if want test matic can get from: https://faucet.polygon.technology/
+Make sure you are on the mumbai network

 Screencast:
 https://www.loom.com/share/f6bdc8f18f934c12b863be51704b9d77